chef/chef-web-docs/chef_master/source/resource_user.rst

 ``username``
    **Ruby Type:** String

    The name of the user.
-Default value: the ``name`` of the resource block See "Syntax" section above for more information.
+Default value: the ``name`` of the resource block.
+See "Syntax" section above for more information.

 Password Shadow Hash
 =====================================================